Improved Constraints on the 21 cm EoR Power Spectrum and the X-Ray Heating of the IGM with HERA Phase I Observations: Upper Limits on the 21 cm Power Spectrum

 We now turn to our spherically-averaged power spectrum measurements and upper limits.
 These are produced from averaging together all baselines incoherently after excising modes below the horizon wedge (\autoref{eq:wedge}) plus a 300\,ns buffer and all baselines with a projected east-west length less than 15\,m (which includes the single-unit east-west spacing; see \autoref{fig:layout}).
 The result, for all bands and fields, is shown as a ``dimensionless" power spectrum (\autoref{eq:deltasq}) in \autoref{fig:all_limits}.\footnote{Following \Ha{}, we do not attempt to further combine fields, though we will use the results from all fields jointly in our astrophysical constraints in \autoref{sec:theory}.}

 We estimate vertical errors by propagating $\hat{P}_{SN}(k)$ (\autoref{eq:PSN}) and show the measurements $\pm2\sigma$ after converting to $\Delta^2$ using \autoref{eq:deltasq}.
 When measurements are negative, we adopt the strong prior that the true power spectrum must be zero or positive and plot upper limits at precisely $2\sigma$.
 The $1\sigma$ error level derived from $\hat{P}_{SN}(k)$ is shown as a black dashed line.
 Our absolute lowest $2\sigma$ upper limits on the power spectrum are $\Delta^2(k=\text{\highzk{}}) \leq \text{\highzlimit{}}$ at $z=10.4$ (Band 1, Field D) and $\Delta^2(k=\text{\lowzk{}}) \leq \text{\lowzlimit{}}$ at $z=7.9$ (Band 2, Field C).
 These limits are 2.6 and 2.1 times deeper, respectively, than those presented in \Ha{}.
-We report the measured power spectra, $1\sigma$ error bars, and and $2\sigma$ upper limits results at low $k$---which is where most of our astrophysical constraining power comes from---in \autoref{tab:band1_limits} for Band 1 and \autoref{tab:band2_limits} for Band 2.
+We report the measured power spectra, $1\sigma$ error bars, and and $2\sigma$ upper limits results at most values of $k$---including low $k$, which is where most of our astrophysical constraining power comes from---in \autoref{tab:band1_limits} for Band 1 and \autoref{tab:band2_limits} for Band 2.\footnote{Additionally, upper limits from this work and many other 21\,cm experiments are available at \url{https://github.com/HERA-Team/eor_limits}.}

 In general, most of our measurements are consistent with the expected noise level.
 At low $k$, especially in Band 1, we see evidence for residual foregrounds beyond our horizon plus buffer cut.
 This makes sense; foregrounds are brighter at low frequency.
 For a few fields and bands, there is some evidence for residual crosstalk, which should appear between roughly 0.4--1.0\,$h$Mpc$^{-1}$.
-That the detections of systematics in this range remain mostly marginal speaks to the efficacy of our crosstalk subtraction and baseline selection techniques (see \autoref{sec:xtalk_updates}).
+Close inspection of \autoref{tab:band1_limits} and \autoref{tab:band2_limits} also reveals a handful of large negative power spectra at the roughly $-2\sigma$ level, especially in Band 2, Field E. There are more such points than might be expected from random noise, even after accounting for that fact that, as \Ha{} showed, errors are correlated between neighboring $k$ bins at the $\sim$25\% level.